DamienFr/WP3_D3.2_SARS-CoV-2_NGS_bioinformatics_pipeline/README.md

 **########## 2. Produce the consensus sequences of each sample ##########**

-The dataset comprises sequencing data produced with an Illumina amplicon strategy and with a Nanopore amplicon strategy
+The dataset comprises sequencing data produced with both Illumina and Nanopore amplicon strategies.
+For its adaptability, we chose to analyse it using the nf-core/viralrecon workflow.
+Extensive documentation about it, including the installation procedure, usage and the numerous possible outputs can be found at https://nf-co.re/viralrecon

 **Analysis of the Illumina based sequencing projects** Details about how to specify your input files paths in ILLUMINA_AMPLICON.samplesheet.csv are provided at https://nf-co.re/viralrecon/2.5/usage